Eschatologue/CM_wiki/docs/character-creation/race/human.md

 Highly intelligent and deeply nationalistic, these humans have a mysterious past, their will tempered by constant warfare and perpetual threats to their existence—a reality that persists even in Antares.

-#### :fontawesome-solid-square-arrow-up-right: Ability Scores
+#### :material-arrow-up-bold-box: Ability Scores

 - **Ability Score Increase.** Two different ability scores of your choice increase by 1.
 - **Technological Advantage.** Your Intelligence score increases by 2.

 #### :material-lightbulb-on: Proficiencies

-- **Skills.** You gain proficiency in two skill of your choice.
+- **Skills.** You gain proficiency in two skills of your choice.
 - **Language.** You learn the English language and one extra language of your choice.
 - **British Ingenuity.** You gain proficiency with one set of Artisan's tools and with Firearms.

 #### :fontawesome-solid-arrows-spin: Additional Features

-- **Zero Aptidude.** When you choose this race, class such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.
+- **Zero Aptitude.** When you choose this race, classes such as *Bard*, *Cleric*, *Druid*, *Sorcerer*, and *Wizard* are restricted for you.
-- **Inferior Athleticism**
+- **Inferior Athleticism.**
-    - You have disadvantage on contested Strength ability checks against creatures other than Human of this Lineage.
+  - You have disadvantage on contested Strength ability checks against creatures other than Humans of this lineage.
-    - You have disadvantage on Strength Saving Throw against creatures other than Human of this Lineage.
+  - You have disadvantage on Strength Saving Throws against creatures other than Humans of this lineage.
-- **Unyielding.** You can add your Proficiency bonus to Resolve Check.
+- **Unyielding.** You can add your Proficiency bonus to Resolve Checks.

 #### :material-cards-playing-diamond: Feats